 Depart Reykjavik after breakfast for todays tour of the “Golden Circle” which includes:

 * Geysir Geothermal Area – the hot springs area famous for the first geyser ever mentioned in text: the one for which all geysers are named.
 The Strokkur Geyser erupts every 4 to 8 minutes.

 * Gullfoss – the roaring and magnificent waterfall “Gullfoss”, a major highlight on the tour.

 Check in at Country Hotel Laekur for dinner and overnight stay.
 Time to hit the outside hot tub to round off a busy day.
 (B,D)

 Thorsmork - Njals Saga Tapestry

 Depart for Eyjafjallajokull, the 6th largest glacier in Iceland.
 Beneath its cap hides the volcano that erupted in 2010 and disrupted air traffic throughout the northern hemisphere.
 Today you will visit Thorsmork, a hidden valley between three glaciers.
-You reach this verdant nature reserve by crossing lava fields and glacial rivers in a modified “Monster” truck – a exhilarating but safe experience, an adventure of an lifetime.
+You reach this verdant nature reserve by crossing lava fields and glacial rivers in a modified “Monster” truck – an exhilarating but safe experience, an adventure of an lifetime.
 Thorsmork is a popular place for hikers.
 The “Ring of Basar” is with this hike but you can opt out if you wish.
 Buffet lunch is served at Volcano Huts in Husadalur.
 On your return visit Gigjokull glacier with its giant icicle ravines – a good introduction to the “Land of Fire and Ice.”
 Continue to Thingborg Wool Center where high quality Icelandic sweaters and other wool products can be found.
-Drive by shortest route to Keflavik and checkin at Hotel Keflavik **** – dinner at KEF restaurant.
+Drive by shortest route to Keflavik and checkin at Hotel Keflavik **** – dinner at KEF Restaurant.
 Wake up calls for Northern Lights if appropriate.
 (B,D)